-Name Description Existing Implementations This radio button will update the contents of the Implementation Table to show all existing implementations for the current active project (see page 217).
-Generate Implementations from Option Sets This radio button will update the contents of the Implementation Table to show the current active implementation (see page 217) and a number of to-be-generated implementations, one per Option Set (see page).
+Name Description Existing Implementations This radio button updates the contents of the Implementation Table to show all existing implementations for the current active project (see page 220).
+Generate Implementations from Option Sets This radio button updates the contents of the Implementation Table to show the current active implementation (see page 220) and a number of to-be-generated implementations, one per Option Set (see page).
 The use of this radio button selection is covered in more detail at Attempting Likely Optimizations Using Option Sets (see page 333).
-Seed Sweep of prime numbers This radio button will update the contents of the Implementation Table to show a number of to-be- generated implementations.
-Each of these implementations will be identical to the currently active implementation, with the implementation option 'seed' being automatically set to the next consecutive prime number.
-The text field below this radio button can be used to choose how many such implementations should be created.
+The accompanying button Refresh Option Sets causes ACE to analyze the current Active Project and Implementation (see page 220) to generate customized option sets most likely to improve QoR, and then the Implementation Table is updated with a list of to-begenerated implementations.
+Seed Sweep of prime numbers This radio button updates the contents of the Implementation Table to show a number of to-be-generated implementations.
+Each of these implementations is identical to the currently active implementation, with the implementation option 'seed' being automatically set to the next consecutive prime number.
+The seedcount text field beside this radio button can be used to choose how many such implementations should be created.
 Implementation Table A table containing implementation names along with their selection state and execution state.
-The implementations listed will vary based upon the active project and implementation (see page 217), in combination with the state of the radio buttons.
-Select All This button causes all implementations listed in the Implementation Table to become selected.
+The implementations listed vary based upon the active project and implementation (see page 220), in combination with the state of the radio buttons.

-Name Description Deselect All This button causes all implementations listed in the Implementation Table to become deselected.
-Start Selected Causes all implementations selected in the Implementation Table to queue up and begin executing in the configured number of parallel processes. la Stop All If pressed, all currently queued implementations are removed from the queue(s) and all currently executing implementations are killed.
-The Multiprocess Summary Report (see page 225) will be updated with any and all captured information.
+Name Description ✓ Select All This button selects all implementations in the Implementation Table. ☐ Deselect All This button deselects all implementations listed in the Implementation Table.
+Start Selected Queues all implementations selected in the Implementation Table and begins executing in the configured number of parallel processes.
+Stop All If clicked, all currently queued implementations are removed from the queue(s) and all currently executing implementations are killed.
+The Multiprocess Summary Report (see page 228) is updated with any and all captured information.